 ![]() |

-They grade using numbers with 0 being flawless all the way to 10 which is considered the worst.
-You’ll see this reflected above in the chart.
+AGS grades using numbers with 0 being flawless all the way to 10 which is considered the worst.
+You’ll see this reflected in the above chart.

-In the chart above when we say “Other” we are referring to any and all grading labs that are not GIA, AGS, or EGL-USA.
+In the chart above when we say “Any other Lab” we are referring to any and all grading labs that are not GIA, AGS, or EGL-USA.
 Such as:

 - EGL International